pauloabelha/pauloabelha.github.io/essays/hello.md

 Hello,

 I write to think.
-A small ritual of honesty,
+A ritual of honesty -
 a chant for the better angels of my mind.

 Like you, I echo Captain Ahab: